jeremysamuel13/sortingalgorithms-rust/README.md

 Implementing some sorting algorithims in rust

-The way I structured this project is highly influenced by Jon Gjenset's Crust of Rust stream on sorting algorithms.
+The way I structured this project is highly influenced by Jon Gjengset's Crust of Rust stream on sorting algorithms.
 Check it out: <https://www.youtube.com/watch?v=h4RkCyJyXmM>.